crueber/restful-api/README.md

 #### Limitations and/or Assumptions

 * ExpressJS: Most apps in Node utilize Express, and this library is no different.
 If you have thoughts on how to extend it past express, I'm all ears.
-* HTTP Verbs PUT == PATCH.
-It is my belief that you don't generally want to smash a whole object, and shouldn't need to include every attribute.
-Modern devices need to consume less bandwidth to have more responsivity.
-That's not saying that you couldn't use your update action for both, but this library has chosen not to split them out.
+* HTTP PATCH vs PUT.
+Essentially, a PUT over-writes the object, while a PATCH only over-writes the attributes given.
+In practice, PUT becomes very rare when you make this distinction.
+So only PUT is supported, and you can choose to have it act as it normally would, or as a PATCH in your resource.
+I'll say this though: Modern devices need to consume less bandwidth to be as responsive as possible.
+I recommend not adding extra fields to your requests if you can help it.
 * That's it!
 You define your security model, you can use whatever databases you're currently using; You just have to follow some basic patterns in order to get started.

 ## Why did I do this?

 None of the available REST libraries did what I wanted.
 They were either too obscure, not well documented enough, or just flat out got REST wrong.
 My goals for this project are:

 1. Keep it RESTful.
-No veering.
-It really isn't that hard, and should make the API easier to use and understand.
+It isn't that hard, and you'll thank yourself for it after you've done it for a while.
 2. Simple RESTful APIs should be fast to build, but also feature rich.
-3. Complicated APIs shouldn't require any extra architecting.
+3. Complicated APIs shouldn't require extra architecting.
+They should be able to use the same code as smaller codebases.
 4. RESTful by default.
 HTTP verbs and nouns, but only for what your app knows.
 No managing 403s and 405s.
-5. Filters!
+5. Filters!!
 Finder, secure, and before and after filters.
-Applied for every level of nesting.
-Keep your concerns clean!
+Applied for **every single level of nesting**.
+Stay DRY and keep your concerns clean!
 6. Represent array/hash data, in any format.
-JSON and XML provided by default.
+JSON provided by default.
 7. Sane but overridable defaults.
 8. **Single Page Applications (SPAs) need sane, growable APIs**.
 This is my primary motivation for this library.
 No display API will be provided for 'new', 'edit', or 'list', because the intention of this library is specifically to solve a data problem, not a display one.
 Take a look at Angular, Backbone, or Ember if you're looking for an SPA framework.